Shapetrix/ColorBand/README.md

 ### Mechanics:

 #### Clock:
-- The clock is used to keep time of how long the play has to play the level.
+- The clock is used to tell the player how much time they have to collect all the stars in the level. once the time is done the level will end.
 #### Scoring:
 - Scoring is based on the collection of blocks collected in a chain.
 - If player matches 3 of the same color blocks in a chain, he or she is rewarded with set value of points those points are added to the score.
 - if player matches 7 or more then he or she is rewared with bouns points for completeing a more advance chain.

+#### Stars:

 #### Worlds:
 - Worlds are unlocked with progression or bought thro in-game currency "Stars"